Honda Ridgeline: Second generation (YK2/3; 2017)

 After a one-year hiatus in Ridgeline production, the second-generation went on sale in June 2016 as a 2017 model year vehicle.
 The second-generation Ridgeline took a different approach in design from the first generation Ridgeline by sharing Honda's new "global light truck platform," used for the third-generation Honda Pilot as well as other large Honda vehicles.
 Honda modified the Pilot platform, including extending the wheelbase and various parts to support hauling, towing, and off-road use.
 Honda reported that 73% of the second-generation Ridgeline's components remain common with the third-generation Pilot.
 Major changes included a 17% stronger front structure, a 31% sturdier rear, and 50% of the chassis' components changed or were strengthened for the second generation Ridgeline.
 The second generation Ridgeline's new structure gives it an average 78 lb reduction in weight from the first generation pickup.
 The C-pillar and rear subframe were strengthened giving the second generation 28% more torsional rigidity over the first generation Ridgeline.

+Third generation

+On July 23, 2026, Honda confirmed a third-generation Ridgeline midsize pickup, to be released within the next two years, featuring a more rugged design and a new, high-efficiency platform.
+The next-generation pickup is styled at Honda’s Southern California design studio and engineered at Ohio's Auto Development Center.
+Production of the current model will pause for 18 months at the Alabama plant to facilitate this transition.